anthonymakela/anthonymakela.github.io/_posts/2018-12-11-Bayesian-Statistics-For-Optimization.md

-In this blog post we'll take a look and demonstrate this powerful method with the general problem of optimization, an area where Bayesian statistics can have a big impact.
+This post explores a powerful method with the general problem of optimization, an area where Bayesian statistics can have a big impact.

 It is the year 2900, Elon Musk has lead humanity to become a space-faring civilization.
 Bayesians and Frequentists still argue about who's methods are more efficient.
 You are a Data Scientist at SpaceX, a company that sends humans to the moon and Mars.
 You are given a task to  manage the supply chain to keep the rockets running.